cirosantilli/linux-kernel-module-cheat/host/README.md

 Build, insert and remove a hello world module:

-    make ins
-    make rm
-    make log
+    make

-The last lines of the log should contain:

-    init_module
-    cleanup_module
+    sudo insmod hello.ko

+    # Our module should be there.
+    sudo lsmod | grep hello

+    # Last message should be: init_module
+    dmest -T

+    sudo rmmod hello

+    # Last message should be: cleanup_module
+    dmest -T

-Insert and remove a module from a C program:
+Insert and remove the `hello.ko` module from a C program with system calls:

-    make ins_rm_run
+	sudo ./ins_rm_mod.out